Child Care Providers Responsibility Checklist

 For children who are not allowed to carry their inhaler, keep the inhaler medication in the classroom for easy access.

 Know which children require assistance to use their inhaler.

 Feel comfortable with your ability to assist a child with asthma to use an inhaler.

 Know how to recognize and handle worsening asthma and an asthma emergency.

-Display the Ontario Lung Association's Managing Asthma Attacks poster in each classroom.
+Display the Lung Health Foundation's What to do in the event of an Asthma Attack poster in each classroom.

 Review the steps to take if a child is experiencing worsening asthma.

 Inform parents/guardians when children have signs of worsening asthma while under your care.